metricly/metricly-docs/content/api/api-alerts.md

 ## GET an Alerts List from /incidents

-Use Alert parameter values to filter results and get a list of exactly what you need.
+Use alert parameter values to filter results and get a list of exactly what you need.

 **Request URL:** `https://app.metricly.com/incidents`